 Clifford House is located in the heart of the Yorkshire Dales, surrounded by high, heather moorland, lush valleys and imposing, flat-topped hills.
 Walking in the countryside is a joy, with spectacular views across the region from Buckden Pike.
 This detached, stone-built farmhouse has five bedrooms, two sitting room, an open fire and a courtyard garden.

-Castle View is located in the picturesque medieval town of Helmsley, in Yorkshire’s unspoiled Ryedale district.
+Castle View is located in the picturesque medieval town of Helmsley, in the North York Moors unspoiled Ryedale district.
 Stroll into the town centre, where a maze of pretty streets surrounds the marketplace with a great variety of independent shops and galleries.
 After a day of exploring, relax by the open fire or soak up the sun in the conservatory.